TmxHazard/TmxHazard/README.md

 - 👋 Hi, I’m @TmxHazard
-- 👀 I’m interested in computers and technology
+- 👀 I’m interested in cybersecurity and hacking
-- 🌱 I’m currenty joining engineeing
+- 🌱 I’m currenty doing engineeing
 - 💞️ I’m looking to collaborate on anykind of projects
 - 📫 How to reach me adithyadabbara44@gmail.com